ivardesign/viva-la-vue-workshop/README.md

 ---
 <a name="section-3">Section III.</a>
 # Dynamic Data
-## Updatable Data, Two-Way Binding, Our First Directive v-model.
+## Updatable Data, Two-Way Binding and Our First Directive v-model.
 ---

+Let's start using data in more interesting ways:
++ Our current syntax {{ firstName }} is only used to display data in our HTML.
++ However, data is meant to be updated and displayed.

+We will now learn a 2nd syntax, one that makes our data much more useful.
++ As we said earlier, Javascript is all about affecting behavior.
++ What we will learn now will allow us to use logic and make our data updatable.
+This is called dynamic data.